Abdullrhhmann/Beyound-store/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first styling
 - Framer Motion for smooth animations
 - MongoDB for the database solution

+---

+**Beyound Store** - Where style meets innovation! 🛍️✨